phodge/vim-project-config/README.md

 * This appears to be oriented around folders (or rather, the parent folder name) and requires you to open files from the project root only, or use a 3rd-party plugin like vim-rooter to modify each buffer's pwd.

+## Development

+### Running Unit Tests

+Unit tests require a recent version of python and the [poetry](https://python-poetry.org/) package manager.
+You will also need to install the minimum supported versions of vim and neovim.

+Run these commands to run the whole test suite

+    # this should install to a virtual environment
+    poetry install --no-root
+    poetry run pytest tests

+... or to run a single test:

+    poetry run pytest tests/test_something.py [ -v --ff -x]